ash-171/walkrunclass/README.md

 # Walk Run Classification Dataset

 This repository contains a Jupyter notebook focused on the classification task of distinguishing between walking and running activities.
-The dataset is analyzed through Exploratory Data Analysis (EDA), and various machine learning models are compared for their performance.
+The dataset `walkrun.csv` is analyzed through Exploratory Data Analysis (EDA), and various machine learning models are compared for their performance.

 ## Content